Suda2151/cmustudent-portfolio/final_project.md

 6. A few paragraphs summarizing your approach to the project (Please refer to "Project Story")<br>

 ## Project 2nd Stage<br>
 At the 2nd Stage, I was focusing on making a high-level sketch that shows the overall project.
-And I also made storyboards which tells my project in detail.
+And I also made storyboards that tells my project in detail.
 That storyboards must be accommodated with the high-level sketch.
 Both works should be in sync.
-And User research also needs to be addresed. <br>
+And User research also needs to be addressed.<br>
 The following is the link that I was working at Part2.

 Part2: [2nd Stage of final Project](/final_project_part2Outline.md)<br>